When Should You Neuter Your Dog? A Guide to Timing and Health Benefits

 If you have a female dog, spaying will greatly reduce her risk of developing mammary cancer…a cancer that's fatal in nearly 50% of dogs.

-Similarly for males, neutering your male dog eliminates his risk of testicular cancer entirely.
+Similarly, for males, neutering your male dog eliminates his risk of testicular cancer entirely.

-Behaviourally speaking…spaying and neutering can help avoid unwanted behaviors.
+Behaviorally speaking…spaying and neutering can help avoid unwanted behaviors.

-For females, that means your pup won’t have heat cycles and you won’t have to deal with howling, crying, or erratic activities that come with those hormonal shifts.
+For females, that means your pup won't have heat cycles, and you won't have to deal with howling, crying, or erratic activities that come with those hormonal shifts.

 For males, this means you won't have to worry about your dog constantly marking inside your home or roaming around to find a mate.